tdongsi/java/docs/source/_posts/2017-06-18-basic-jenkinsfile-cookbook.markdown

 - Groovy
 ---

-This post shows how to customize standard "steps" in Jenkinsfile.
+This post shows how to customize standard Pipeline "steps" in Jenkinsfile (excluding their common usage).

 <!--more-->